Definition of solvent purification

 Solvent filtration process

-Filtration is a technique used either to remove solid impurities from an organic solution by isolation the solids on the membranes.
-The membranes should be selected according to sample characteristics, removal rate, and filtration time.
+Filtration is a solvent purification technique used to remove solid impurities from an organic solution by isolating the solids on membranes.
+The selection of membranes should consider sample characteristics, removal rate, and filtration time.

-Solvent filtration can be There are 2 common filtration methods, gravity filtration and vacuum filtration.
-Vacuum filtration uses pressure differences to accelerate filtration thus is generally much faster than gravity filtration.
+There are two common methods of solvent filtration: gravity filtration and vacuum filtration.
+Vacuum filtration utilizes pressure differences to accelerate the filtration process, making it generally much faster than gravity filtration.

-A solvent filtration kit usually includes a chemical-resistant vacuum pump, a safety trap, a receiver flask and a set of filter holder.
+A solvent filtration kit typically includes the following components: a chemical-resistant vacuum pump, a safety trap, a receiver flask, and a set of filter holders.

 A. Chemical resistant vacuum pump

-Most solvent that require purification are organic solvents, acids and alkaline, thus considering safety of analysts and resistance of the pumps, chemical-resistant pumps are recommended.
+Most solvents that require purification are organic solvents, acids, and alkaline solutions.
+Considering the safety of analysts and the resistance of the pumps to corrosive chemicals, it is highly recommended to use chemical-resistant pumps for these applications.

-All wetted parts including the air chamber, manifolds, and diaphragms of Rocker chemical-resistant pumps are made of high-resistance materials.
+All wetted parts of ROCKER’s chemical-resistant vacuum pump are made of corrosion-resistant materials.

-Made of PTFE, provides highest resistance for corrosive chemicals.
+Made of PTFE, provides high resistance to corrosive and aggressive gases.

 B. Receiver flask and filter holder

-Borosilicate glass is the recommended material of receiver flask and filter holders used for solvent filtration in order to prevent damages caused by organic solvents and corrosive chemicals.
-Materials of the membrane support can be either fritted glass or stainless steel based on requirements.
+Borosilicate glass is the recommended material for receiver flasks and filter holders used in solvent filtration to prevent damage caused by organic solvents and corrosive chemicals.
+The choice of materials for the membrane support can be either fritted glass or stainless steel, depending on specific requirements.

 Rocker Discover // Never spill again!!